Trinity Reborn

 Friday @12:30pm via zoom

-If you would like to participate in our weekly bible study, please reach out to Pastor Deborah.
+If you would like to participate in our weekly bible study, please reach out to Pastor Nora.
 She can send you a Zoom link so that you can participate.
-Currently we are studying the book of Hebrews.
 We’d love to have you!

 Staff and leaders